This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 Notes name service

-The name service within Lotus Notes and Domino that assists in name-to-address resolution in NRPC (Notes remote procedure call) by making calls to the Domino Directory to resolve Domino common names to their respective protocol names.
+The name service within IBM Notes and Domino that assists in name-to-address resolution in NRPC (Notes remote procedure call) by making calls to the Domino Directory to resolve Domino common names to their respective protocol names.

 Notes object services (NOS)